-Complete an Estate Recovery Program Disclosure form whenever a Medicaid member:
+The Estate Recovery Program (ERP) must be provided with asset information whenever a Medicaid member:

 - 1. Enters or resides in a nursing home, or

 - 2. Enters or resides in an inpatient hospital and is required to pay a Medicaid cost of care liability, or

 - 3. Becomes 55 years old.